Branch President

 This function is a core fund-raising role in the Branch.
 Coordinators work very hard to make our draws and raffles fun and exciting.
 They typically also work with the Entertainment Chair to coordinate larger events such as our Stampede Breakfasts.
 Volunteers are regularly needed to assist with these activities.

 A significant portion of our gaming funds come from these activities.
-We usually have three or four bingo events at the Grey Eagle Casino each month and Comrade Wes Hurlburt is our organizer.
-Comrade Lucy Precul organized our assigned casino event September 2021.
+We usually have three or four bingo events at a bingo facility each month and Comrade Wes Hurlburt is our organizer.
 We are assigned a casino about every 18 months.
 Both our coordinators require volunteers.